 This programme is designed for graduates who already have some knowledge of philosophy and politics, and wish either to deepen their understanding of selected issues or to transfer to this area from a related subject.
 The modules offered will give students the foundation for doing high-quality research at PhD level, should they wish to pursue it.

-The list of MA modules varies slightly from year to year.
-Here is a sample of some representative modules for the year 2018-19.
+The list of optional MA modules available varies slightly from year to year.
+Below is a sample of some representative modules for the year 2018-19.